-The allergic march is the result of the combination of defects in the epithelial barrier, an immune dysfunction based on an immunological imbalance towards the Th2 pathway, influenced by a genetic predisposition and its interaction with the exposome (environment, allergens, microbiome).
-This scenario offers several treatable factors that may impact the allergic march.
+The allergic march is the result of the combination of defects in the epithelial barrier and immune dysfunction based on an imbalance toward the $T_H2$ pathway.
+It is influenced by genetic predisposition and interaction with the exposome (environment, allergens, microbiome).
+This scenario comprises several treatable factors that may impact the allergic march.

-Proposed interventions that may hinder the "allergic march" include prophylactic/preventive strategies such as those targeting the epidermal barrier defect (emollients), active treatment for the skin inflammation (topical corticosteroids and calcineurin inhibitors), and those interventions to treat allergic comorbidities[51,52].
-The impact of measures during pregnancy, early use of probiotics, not delaying the introduction of foods, early exposure to pets, modification of the microbiome, care of skin barrier, anti-inflammatory treatment for AD and biologics targeting the Th2 cell pathway, are some of the most investigated interventions[53,54].
+Proposed interventions that can hinder the "allergic march" include prophylactic/preventive strategies, such as those targeting the epidermal barrier defect (emollients), active treatment for the skin inflammation (topical corticosteroids and calcineurin inhibitors), and interventions to treat allergic comorbidities [51,52].
+The most widely investigated interventions include assessment of impact of measures during pregnancy, early use of probiotics, not delaying the introduction of foods, early exposure to pets, modification of the microbiome, care of the skin barrier, anti-inflammatory treatment for AD, and biologics targeting the $T_H 2$ pathway [53,54].

-During pregnancy, allergens have been found in the amniotic fluid[55].
-In response, mononuclear cells secrete Th2 cytokines such as IL-13 into the umbilical cord blood[56].
-During this period, placental translocation of maternal IgE through the neonatal Fc receptor also occurs, with subsequent sensitization of fetal mast cells.
-This fact is related to a temporary protection against bacterial toxins and venoms, but also to sensitized mast cells in the offspring.
-Despite not having been previously exposed to the culprit allergen, these newborns can experience allergic reactions.
-All these factors influence the risk of developing allergic multimorbidity; however, direct interventions have not been established yet[31].
-Women at high risk are unlikely to benefit substantially from antigen avoidance diets during pregnancy to avoid allergic diseases in their children, and such diets may harm maternal and fetal nutrition[55].
+Allergens have been found in amniotic fluid [55].
+Mononuclear cells respond by secreting $T_H2$ cytokines such as IL-13 into umbilical cord blood [56].
+Pregnancy is also characterized by placental translocation of maternal IgE through the neonatal Fc receptor, with subsequent sensitization of fetal mast cells.
+This in turn provides temporary protection not only against bacterial toxins and venoms, but also against sensitized mast cells in the fetus.
+Nevertheless, the offspring of atopic mothers might become passively sensitized.
+Despite not having been previously exposed to the culprit allergen, newborns can experience allergic reactions.
+All these factors influence the risk of developing allergic multimorbidity; however, direct interventions have not yet been established [31].
+Women at high risk are unlikely to benefit substantially from antigen avoidance diets during pregnancy to prevent allergic diseases in their children, and such diets may affect maternal and fetal nutrition [55].

-Exclusive breastfeeding has been recommended for the first 4 - 6 months after birth as a positive intervention to prevent allergy[57].
-Also, breastfeeding mothers with infants suffering from atopic eczema seem to be able to reduce the severity of the skin disease by avoiding dietary antigens, but larger trials are needed[55].
+Exclusive breastfeeding for the first 4-6 months after birth has been recommended to prevent allergy [57].
+Furthermore, breastfeeding mothers with infants affected by atopic eczema seem to be able to reduce the severity of the skin disease by avoiding dietary antigens, although larger trials are needed [55].

-The diversity of microbiota and exposure to oral allergens versus skin interaction have been identified as promoters of tolerance, while the opposite scenarios have been associated with allergic sensitization[49,50].
-Furthermore, the timing of food introduction during early childhood has been shown to affect future tolerance or development of FA, promoting a scenario of additional multimorbidity.
-In general, the early introduction of peanuts and boiled eggs in high-risk patients at 4 to 12 months of age has been shown to be effective in avoiding food sensitization[2,53].
-However, it is only allergen-specific prevention with no impact on AD development[58].
+Diversity of microbiota and exposure to oral allergens have been identified as promoters of tolerance, while nondiverse microbiota and exposure of the skin to allergens have been associated with allergic sensitization [49,50].
+Furthermore, the timing of food introduction during early childhood has been shown to affect future tolerance or development of FA by increasing multimorbidity.
+In general, the early introduction of peanuts and boiled eggs at 4 to 12 months of age in highrisk patients has been shown to be effective in preventing sensitization to food [2,53].
+However, this approach is aimed only at allergen-specific prevention, with no impact on development of AD [58].
 Further research is needed to identify and characterize the high-risk population and the most appropriate introduction timelines.
-Those measures related to diet avoidance during pregnancy or breastfeeding, hydrolyzed formulas or cow's milk-based infant feeding have not been shown to have a positive or any impact on the development/improvement/avoidance of allergic diseases, mainly AD and FA[53,57].
-In patients diagnosed with cow's milk allergy, the use of extensively hydrolyzed casein formula containing probiotics has recently been shown to impact effectively in the prevention of the allergic march compared to the use of amino acid-based formula or rice/soy/whey hydrolyzed formulas[59].
+Measures related to dietary avoidance during pregnancy and breastfeeding, hydrolyzed formulas, and cow's milk-based infant feeding have not been shown to have a positive or any impact on the development/ improvement/avoidance of allergic diseases, mainly AD and FA [53,57].
+In patients diagnosed with cow's milk allergy, the use of extensively hydrolyzed casein formula containing probiotics recently proved more effective in the prevention of the allergic march than amino acid-based formula or rice-/ soy-/whey-based hydrolyzed formulas [59].